-To help our Technical Support Representatives diagnose your problem, please note the following conditions:
+To help our Technical Support Representatives diagnose the problem, please note the following conditions:

-- Is the system used for manufacturing or research and development? - What was the state of the system right before the problem? - Have you seen this problem before?
+- Is the system used for manufacturing or research and development? - What was the state of the system right before the problem? - Has this problem occurred before?
 If so, how often? - Can the system continue to operate with this problem?
-Or is the system non-operational? - Can you identify anything that was different before this problem occurred?
+Or is the system non-operational? - Is there anything that was different before this problem occurred?